123survesh/website/content/posts/terraria-logs.md

   - terraria
 ---

+### 09-03-2023

+I got bored and felt that the game was quite repetetive.
+The end.

+### 06-01-2024

+Today's run was quite eventful, but before that let me fill in on some of the runs I have had in the past week.

+#### Past week's run
+I have been exploring the underground in search of crystal hearts, I needed 5 hearts to make my health to be 10 hearts = 200 health points in total to summon the eye of Cthulu.
+I had already found a crystal heart in my previous run on the new year day of 2024.
+Back to exploring the underground, as I was exploring the underground, I found a place that was filled with a lot of statues, it was under the desert biome I believe, kind of reminded me the treasures of egypt.
+I had so many statues that I had to throw away most of my inventory to carry them all.
+I brought them upto the surface and built a house for every one of thoe statues.

+In the same place I believe there was a chest and it had a boot with wings, that makes the wearer move fast.
+I had heard about it before in a youtube video, so I equipped it.
+After this I decided to explore the right side of the map on the surface.
+With the fast boots, I was able to cover vast areas of land quickly.
+I came across a land that was purple in color, I thought it was new biome and didn't pay more attention to it.
+The creatures in this region looked quite menacing like true monsters not the cute zombies or blobs that we face in the usual biomes.
+After that I started coming across more holes that led me to the underground.
+I fell into one by mistake and I travelled down to explore it.
+I couldn't mine any of the sand / blocks in this new biome.
+I thought this was a section of the game that was only open to advanced players and came back to my home and exited the game.

+That new biome was nothing but corruption creeping up in my world (based on terraria wiki).

+#### Today's run

+Today I woke up early and started my run.
+Today I had two plans.
+One was to explore the underground in search of more crystal hearts and to create a bridge that connected all sky islands.
+During my underground exploration I ventured the grounds beneath the ice biome.
+I was able to find two cool things, actually three.
+I found a crystal heart, a demon forge (hope I got the name right, I only saw a picture of it once in the wiki) and in a chest, I got the item to summon the eye of Cthulu.
+At last, I knew it was time for a boss fight.
+My first boss fight in terraria.

 ### 01-01-2024

 I have been playing terraria for a few weeks now.
 Terraria is a 2D minecraft like game, where you mine stuff in the morning and fight demons in the night.
 Its kind of cool, it has a lot of secret things that the player has to unravel.
 Its kind of fun.